sszokoly/sipcounter/README.md

 ### Example ###

-Another example would be to capture all SIP messages over TCP on the wire with tshark and pprint the top 3 busiest links (those with the highest total amount of messages) including the summary.
+Another example would be to capture all SIP messages over TCP on the wire with tshark and pprint the top 3 busiest links (those with the highest total amount of messages) including the summary of those 3 links.

 ```
 import time